h3-Hanouzz/swaywm-config-han/README.md

 # swaywm-config-han
-My @swaywm configuration.
+-My @swaywm configuration.
 Thanks @jtbx for the original sway config!

-Thanks to @MrVivekRajan for the orginal Waybar and wlogout configs!
+-Thanks to @MrVivekRajan for the orginal Waybar and wlogout configs!

-Thanks to @matheushenriquereiter for the wofi config!
+-Thanks to @matheushenriquereiter for the wofi config!